FRIDAY FOTO (April 22, 2011)

 With all the high tech attack and surveillance drones, satellite and wireless communication, Kevlar body armor and mine resistant vehicles in use by coalition forces, it’s easy to forget the conflict in Afghanistan is largely an infantry exercise.
 It’s also important to remember that success in any counter insurgency effort includes working with the local people.

 Troopers from the 2nd Stryker Cavalry Regiment, assigned to Provincial Reconstruction Team Zabul, attended a shura, or consultive decision-making gathering, April 20 in Now Bahar District, in Zabul Province, not far from the Pakistani border.
 The 2nd Cavalry is one of the oldest regiments in the U.S. Army.

 In this photo, residents of Now Bahar District listen as Zabul Deputy Gov. Mohammad Jan Rasulyaar speaks during the shura at the district center.

 To view a Defense Department slide show of the shura, click here.

 (Don’t forget to click on the photo to see a larger image.)

 Entry filed under: Afghanistan, Counter Insurgency, Pakistan, Photos.
-Tags: 2nd Stryker Cavalry Regiment, Afghanistan, Army, Counter Insurgency, counter terrorism, Defense, nation building, Pakistan, provincial reconstruction team, soft power, Zabul Province.
+Tags: 2nd Stryker Cavalry Regiment, Afghanistan, Army, Counter Insurgency, counter terrorism, nation building, Pakistan, provincial reconstruction team, soft power, Topics, Zabul Province.